-The 2021-22 performance season was filled with rich programming that underscored the university’s commitment to Equity, Diversity, Inclusion and Belonging (EDIB).
+The 2021-22 performance season featured rich programming and a variety of guest artists, presenting compelling stories that broaden our view of the world.
 The arts schools showcased works by underrepresented voices, invited a variety of guest artists to our stages, and told compelling stories that help broaden our view of the world.

 Below are a few highlights from last performance season.